Charles Carroll the Settler

-Early life and emigration
+Early life

-Carroll was the second of four sons born to Daniel Carroll of Aghagurty and Littermurna (c.
-1642–1688), a Catholic Irishman whose family lost much of their land and wealth in the Wars of the Three Kingdoms.
+Carroll was the second of four sons born to Daniel Carroll of Aghagurty and Littermurna, an Irish Catholic whose family lost much of their land and wealth during the Wars of the Three Kingdoms.
 The exact place of his birth is unclear, though it likely occurred near the small town of Aghagurty that Carroll's father took as part of his name.
 Some of the family property near Aghagurty was obtained by a friend, Richard Grace, who made Daniel Carroll the head tenant.
 This action gave the family a livelihood, but the family continued to have limited means compared to their former status.
 It is likely that Charles Carroll was fostered by the wealthier Grace, who had no son; his greater resources could provide for the child's education.

 With Grace's support, Carroll was able to attend school in France—at Lille and at the University of Douai—where he studied the humanities, philosophy, and civil and canon law.
 By May 1685, Carroll had moved to London, where he registered to study English common law and was accepted into the Inner Temple, one of the four Inns of Court that are able to call members to the bar and enable them to practice law.
-According to family tradition, Carroll secured a position as clerk to William Herbert, 1st Marquess of Powis, an Englishman who was one of two Catholic peers in the court of James II.
+According to family tradition, Carroll secured a position as clerk to William Herbert, 1st Marquess of Powis, an English nobleman who was one of two Catholic peers in the court of James II of England.